lsst-dm/ldf_ops_tools/usage/README.rst

-Besides making the usage.png plot, the script will also return the total node-hours used by SLURM on the jobs whose data is being plotted, as well as the  elapsed run time for each type of code (in hours).
+Besides making the usage.png plot, the script will also return the total node-hours used by SLURM on the jobs whose data is being plotted, as well as the node-hours for each type of code.
 We caught them in the nodehour.out file.

 You can find out other supported command-line options by running: